-But if you've tried it before, then you know that convincing users to switch to a higher plan is not that simple.
-We'd even say that crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of our business.
+If you've tried it before, then you know that convincing users to switch to a higher plan is not that simple.
+Crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of our business.

 This guide includes all the information you need to become a little bit better at writing upgrade emails.
 You'll discover how upgrade emails work, what to include in them, and how to know if a person is ready to upgrade.
-Plus, we'll also share a template for a perfect upgrade email sequence with you.
+Plus, we'll also share a template for a perfect upgrade email sequence.

 - How to set up an upgrade email campaign: structure, timing, targeting, frequency, and content